isaaceindhoven/uart-msgpacker/uart-msgpacker/README.md

 `UARTUnpacker.unpackResponse(data)`
 in order to get the unpacked and deserialized `ResponseWrapper` POJO.

+If you have a custom response, you can use either `unpackToType(data, Class)` or `unpackToListOfType(data, Class)` in which you can provide you own data class.

 # Gson NumberTypeAdapter

 The NumberTypeAdapter had to be added in order to allow Integers as map keys, as this is common in the responses coming from UART.